Monday 4th January 9:00am - Saturday 30th January 5:00pm

 Council's requirements for the establishment, construction and set-up of new food premises and the renovation of existing premises.

-NSW food legislation requires that from 1 October 2011 certain types of food businesses must have a certified Food Safety Supervisor.
+NSW food legislation requires that certain types of food businesses must have a certified Food Safety Supervisor.

 Home-based food businesses that prepare food for off-site catering or to be sold at markets, fêtes, local shops etc. fall into the category of food manufacturers and wholesalers.
-Such businesses are regulated directly by the NSW Food Authority (external link).
+Such businesses are regulated directly by the NSW Food Authority.

-A guideline for Food Stalls and Food Handling at temporary events such as markets, festivals and fairs.
+Guidelines for Food Stalls and Food Handling at temporary events such as markets, festivals and fairs:

 Use of raw egg products increases the risk of Salmonella infection.